jzuern/sph-fluidsim-fortran/README.md

 ## EXPLANATION

-This 2D SPH fluid simulation is loosely based on an [introductory paper](http://www.cs.cornell.edu/~bindel/class/cs5220-f11/code/sph.pdf) on this matter .
+This 3D SPH fluid simulation is loosely based on an [introductory paper](http://www.cs.cornell.edu/~bindel/class/cs5220-f11/code/sph.pdf) on this matter.
 I used the provided code fragments as an inspiration for my own implementation.

 Additionally, I implemented a linked lists based approach in order to account for the quadratic time complexity when increasing the number of particles.